sveinpg/build-your-own-react/README.md

 ReactDOM.render(element, document.getElementById('root'));
 ```

-In the above example the prop "name" is set as a JSX attribute.
+In the above example, the prop "name" is set as a JSX attribute.
 React passes all JSX attributes to our user-defined component in a single object.

 :trophy: Extend `react-dom/index.js` and `VCompositeNode.js` to handle functional components.